Brett Davies Clay Pigeon Shooter

-As well as being one of the Sporting Lodge’s ambassadors Brett Davies is also a full time professional shooting instructor and competitive clay shooter.
-He has proudly represented Team England three times and is the current Cheshire Champion and West Midland Area Champion.
-Brett works from North Wales Shooting School, providing shooting lessons on a daily basis to game and clay shooters from up and down the country.
+As well as being one of the Sporting Lodge’s ambassadors, Brett Davies is also a full-time professional shooting instructor and competitive clay shooter.
+He has proudly represented Team England three times and is the current Cheshire Champion and West Midlands Area Champion.
+Brett works at North Wales Shooting School, providing daily shooting lessons to game and clay shooters from across the country.

 But he is also a keen Game shooter and has been for all his life, literally.
 Brett has grown up shooting, on peg, in the field, in a pigeon hide, rabbiting, pest controlling or anywhere that means a gun is in his hand makes him feel at home.
 There has been no stopping him.
 He has spent many game seasons shooting, beating, picking up and has been involved in syndicates where all hands are on deck.
-Rearing pheasants, partridge and ducks from poults even hatching them out.
-Nowadays Brett spends his time providing on the peg in field tuition in the game season.
+Rearing pheasants, partridge, and ducks from poults, even hatching them out.
+Nowadays, Brett spends his time providing on-the-peg field tuition during the game season.
 With a lifetime of knowledge, here are his top twelve tips for the season ahead.

 Safety is Paramount.

 As with all shooting, the number one rule is to be safe.
 Keep your gun unloaded and the action visibly open whilst moving between pegs, until you’re ready to shoot.
 Always keep the gun’s muzzle pointed in a safe direction.
-Make a note of where the other shooters, beaters and pickers up are around you.
-But also acknowledge them, it will go a long way to help make them feel safe.
+Make a note of where the other shooters, beaters, and pickers-up are around you.
+But also acknowledge them; it will go a long way toward helping them feel safe.
 Remember to check your barrels are clear of obstructions before loading.
-Even though eyes and ears are everything to help you spot birds, always wear hearing protection .
-Electronics ear defenders are highly recommended as they will help you hear birds breaking out of cover, before you can see them.
-Safety glasses with changeable lenses are good to brighten up a dull day or darken down a bright one.
+Even though eyes and ears are everything for spotting birds, always wear hearing protection.
+Electronic ear defenders are highly recommended, as they help you hear birds breaking cover before you can see them.
+Safety glasses with changeable lenses are good for brightening a dull day or darkening a bright one.

 Always remember that an unsafe shooter will be asked to leave the shoot.